La Bataille d'Espagnol: Talavera: Publication history

-In the 1970s, Marshall Enterprises (originally Martial Enterprises) published a number of Napoleonic wargames with identical rules under the "La Bataille" banner, including La Bataille de la Moscowa (1975), La Bataille de Auerstaedt (1977), and La Bataille de Pruessisch-Eylau (1978).
+In the 1970s, Marshall Enterprises (originally Martial Enterprises) published a number of Napoleonic wargames with identical rules under the "La Bataille" banner, including La Bataille de la Moscowa (1975), La Bataille d'Auerstædt (1977), and La Bataille de Pruessisch-Eylau (1978).
 La Bataille d'Espagnol: Talavera was the fourth in the series, a game designed by Monte Mattson and Dennis A. Spors and published in 1979 as both a ziplock bag game and a boxed set.

 In 1984, Clash of Arms bought the rights to the entire "Bataille" series; after Ed Wimble revised the rules, the game was re-released as La Bataille de Talavera in 1986.

 Reception

 In Issue 33 of Phoenix, Paul King examined the historicty of the game compared to historical records and found that the design seemed to betray a French historical bias.
 He concluded, "As a simulation of Talavera the Battle, this is a rather average attempt, due perhaps in part to the rather sketchy research on the real battle, which would seem to be entirely from French sources, although it is difficult to be sure."

 In The Wargamer, Jim Hind was impressed that the counter colors were based upon the actual uniforms of the regiments.
 He also found the simulation to be somewhat historically accurate.
 After playing one of the shorter scenarios, he called the rules "the most detailed account of Napoleonic tactics I have seen", but noted it took him four hours of play to cover just two hours of the actual battle.
 He questioned whether the longer scenarios were possible to finish.
 He suggested that there was too much detailed management needed, and that a game this size would be better suited to teams of players.
 He concluded, "I love your thinking, guys, but how about sparing a thought for us people who like to play our games to a conclusion?".